Work & Life

 Use a simple pulse exam to diagnose vascular problems.
 Other adjunct studies include pulse volume recordings (PVR) performed in a vascular lab or with duplex ultrasound.
 Some patients may require a CT angiogram to make the diagnosis.

 Do not let an unstable patient go to imaging without you: Patients are often left unattended while waiting for imaging or transport.

 If the consult is urgent or emergent, just call the surgical consultant.

-Most importantly, do what is right for the patient.
+Most important, do what is right for the patient.
 Surgeons are busy but happy to help, especially in emergent situations.
 Use consults as learning opportunities and ask consultants to explain their thought process and the details of surgery.